yuvalmGS/gigaspaces-wiki-jekyll/xap97net/system-configuration.markdown

 {% endhighlight %}

-(i) Using `GigaSpacesFactory.Configuration` requires a reference to the `System.Configuration` assembly, which is not referenced by default.
+{% info %} Using `GigaSpacesFactory.Configuration` requires a reference to the `System.Configuration` assembly, which is not referenced by default.

 Configuration changes must be made **before** XAP.NET is initialized.
 Changes made afterwards will not affect the system, and may cause an exception.
 The `GigaSpacesFactory.IsInitialized` property can be used to determine if XAP.NET is initialized or not.
 For example: